 We’ll be honest with you: Saying “I do” can take a lot of energy.
-Once the ceremony begins, you’ll likely be on your feet for the next several hours as you move to the cocktail hour and reception.
+Once the wedding ceremony begins, you’ll likely be on your feet for the next several hours as you move to the cocktail hour and reception.
 With so many guests to greet, portraits to pose for and songs to dance to, you’ll want to plan ahead for a long (but fun-filled!) day.
 Be sure to spend a few hours on the morning of your wedding resting up so you can party all night long.
 If you start to feel burnt out during the reception, don’t be afraid to step out and take a quick 10 or 15-minute break from the action.

 Paying your vendors

-If you have any outstanding balances with your vendors, you’ll likely need to take care of those at the wedding (this includes tips!).
+If you have any outstanding balances with your vendors, you’ll likely need to take care of those on your wedding day (this includes tips!).
 Have the payments ready to go in labeled, sealed envelopes.
 Consider delegating this task to a member of the wedding party or another trustworthy guest if you don’t want to have to worry about it.

 You’ll be on-the-go for most of the day and that means that eating might be one of the last things on your mind.
-If you don’t want to accidentally miss out on a meal, ask your caterer, photographer or event planner to pull you aside or make a plate for you when the time comes.
+If you don’t want to accidentally miss out on a meal, ask your caterer, photographer or wedding planner to pull you aside or make a plate for you when the time comes.
 Even if you aren’t hungry or have too many butterflies in your stomach, it’s important to have a few snacks throughout the day to keep your energy and blood sugar at healthy levels.
 Stash easy foods, such as granola bars and nuts, with your wedding day necessities so you have them on hand.